stangajda/RNFeedReader/README.md

 - **Simple State Logic**: The additional complexity of Redux Toolkit may not be justified for applications with straightforward state management.
 - **Projects with a Small Scope**: The complexity of IoC, Dependency Injection, and adherence to SOLID principles might be excessive for small apps or rapid prototypes.
 - **Teams Unfamiliar with Advanced Patterns**: The learning curve associated with Dependency Injection, IoC, or Redux can impede productivity if the development team lacks experience with these patterns.
+- **Performance-Sensitive Environments**: The additional abstraction layers introduced by IoC and Dependency Injection can lead to performance overhead, which may be a critical issue in high-performance applications or real-time systems.
+- **Simple Dependencies Management**: When an application has very few dependencies or when those dependencies are unlikely to change, introducing IoC might add more complexity than value, making direct instantiation more straightforward and transparent.

 ## Installation